The bridge between diagnosis and daily life.

 The Problem

-After diagnosis, people are handed a folder of pamphlets and sent home to figure out daily life.
-You’re handed a diagnosis and sent home to live life not knowing what to do next.
+After diagnosis, people are handed a folder of pamphlets and sent home to figure out daily life on their own.

 No structure.
 No lifeline.
 No roadmap.